 - Group D: Any function that electronically controls the deployment of an electroexplosive device (EED) actuated passive restraint system with the potential for inadvertent deployment.
-[Refer to definitions and background in MIL-STD-1576 (USAF)]

 Function Performance Status.
 The performance of DUT functions when tested is described by four performance status levels or responses: